raeufroushangar/multiple_sequence_alignment/README.md

 # Description:

-This repository contains scripts for the constructing of multiple sequence alignment from protein sequences using MUSCLE (MUltiple Sequence Comparison by Log-Expectation).
+This repository contains scripts for the construction of multiple sequence alignment from protein sequences using MUSCLE (MUltiple Sequence Comparison by Log-Expectation).

 ## Two Functions: